 There are several pitfalls new keepers tend to stumble into when setting up for a new gecko.
 The most common mistakes involve:

 First is substrate.
 Sand is often recommended by pet stores, and it looks neat and easy to clean.
 Coco fiber sometimes gets recommended as well.
 Both are claimed to be natural for leopard geckos.
 Both can cause shedding problems, gut impaction, respiratory infection, and other health problems.
 Geckos have a Jacobson's organ and tend to lick everything, so even if not fed on the loose substrate, it can still be ingested.

 Another pitfall is in heating.
-Heat lamps and heat rocks are provided at pet stores, but do not offer good heat sources.
+Heat lamps and heat rocks are provided at pet stores but do not offer good heat sources.
 They are difficult to regulate; heat rocks are notorious for burning reptiles severely, as they can reach temperatures well over 100 degrees Fahrenheit.
-Heat lamps are difficult to regulate ground temperature with, and require being on constantly to maintain the temperature.
+Heat lamps are difficult to regulate ground temperature with and require being on constantly to maintain the temperature.

-The best option is to allow the room the enclosure is in to be lighted from a window.
+The best option is to allow the room the enclosure is in to be lighted with ambient light from a window.
 If that’s not possible for some reason, simply turning on a room light in the morning and off at night will work just as well.

 Housing multiple geckos is another area that new keepers fall into trouble.
 Especially when one is first starting out with these animals, leopard geckos should be housed separately, not together.
 Housing two together can result in bullying, injury, and even death.

 This care sheet includes leopard gecko basics for someone just getting started with their first leopard gecko.
 It covers only the bare essentials.
 There are more complex topics not covered here.